A Deadly Combination: Opiates and Alcohol

-Each of these has their own unique array of effects that they have on a person.
+Opiates and alcohol each have their unique array of ways that they affect a person.
 Alcohol can bring about intoxication, slurred speech, lowered inhibitions, and when a person consumes too much, it can include nausea, vomiting, and even death from alcohol poisoning.
 Opiates, as most know, are typically used for medical pain management, but their effects include slowing down or depressing the central nervous system, which alcohol can also achieve.

 Both of these substances are depressants, which is in large part why they exacerbate each other’s effects.
 The combination of both of these powerful substances can be numerous, including:

 - Respiratory Depression (reduced respiration rate)

 - Lowering of body temperature

 This combination influences the effects of each substance in various ways.
 For instance, alcohol tolerance becomes significantly lower when combined with opiates, which increases the possibility of alcohol poisoning.
 Vice versa, the effects of opiates are increased heavily by the presence of alcohol in the system.

 The potential for overdose can increase substantially when combining these two substances.
 Being that they exaggerate each other’s effects, the person can often consume too much of both.
 The result is that they will experience much heavier effects than they would have in taking the same amount of each substance by itself.
 This combination makes the substances hit them much harder and faster than they may have anticipated.
 Figures have been reported as high as 98% of opiate overdoses involving alcohol and other depressants of the central nervous system.